rushimok73/AWS-SAA-C03-Notes/README.md

   - Traffic initially uses public internet and enters Global Accelerator at the closest edge location.
   - Traffic then flows globally across the AWS global backbone network.
 - Global accelerator is a network product, and it uses non HTTP/S (TCP/UDP) protocols.
+THUS YOU DO NOT USE THIS WITH HTTP WEB APPLICATIONS.
+Cloudfront is better for HTTP/S as it can cache static as well as dynamic content
 - This **doesnt cache anything**
 - If you see questions that mention _caching_ that will most likely be CloudFront but, if you see questions that mention TCP or UDP and the requirement for _global performance optimization_ then possibly it's going to be global accelerator which is the right answer.